firefirehot/vanEmdeBoasTree/README.md

 # Experiments and Analysis:

 The first experiment done was to compare the Van Emde Boas Tree to std::set which is implemented as a binary tree.
-The results were given 217 numbers ranging from 0 to 217-1 the Van Emde Boas Tree inserted, checked, and deleted about twice as fast as std::set.
+The results were given 217 numbers ranging from 0 to $2^17$-1 the Van Emde Boas Tree inserted, checked, and deleted about twice as fast as std::set.
 This relationship held for different random files and across different universes of numbers.
 The comparison to std::set’s usefulness ends after this point due to the fact that std::set’s functions are log (n) which are fundamentally different to the Van Emde Boas Tree’s functions of log (log (u)).

   The second experiment was to create a chart mapping the average time it took to perform a check for value in the tree against the universe of numbers.
 I expected to see a logarithmic curve after creating a logarithmic scaling on the universe.
 What I got instead was a spike in cost around from $2^13$ to $2^17$, with only $2^18$ and $2^19$ following the curve I expected.
 Bellow I will try to explain why.

 Due to the nature of the Van Emde Boas tree it is very difficult to get a substantial number of data points because the universes must be $2^k$ and my computer cannot handle more than $2^19$.
 Below the universe universes from $2^13$ to $2^19$, a total of 9 data points.
 At $2^13$ the cost per check is at its lowest, at $2^17$ the cost is at its highest, at $2^18$ it seems that the cost is leveling out.

-I believe that the graph looks the way it does because of the relationship that log (log (u)) has with its constant.
+I believe that the data looks the way it does because of the relationship that log (log (u)) has with its constant.
 At lower “u” the constant plays a greater role in determining the average time to perform a check for a value, peaking with $2^17$.
 After $2^17$, the constant plays a lesser role in revealing the log (log (u)) time.
 This is revealed due to the logarithmic separation of values of the graph.